Kac-Rice inspired approach to non-Hermitian random matrices

-In the present paper we aimed at developing an approach inspired by Kac-Rice counting formulas which provides an access to the joint statistics of an eigenvalue $z$ and the associated normalized right eigenvector ${\bf v}$ for general non-Hermitian random matrices.
-By a combination of the Grassmann integral representation for the involved determinants and Fourier representation for the regularized $\delta$-functions the method was demonstrated to be quite powerful and produced results which seem less immediately accessible via alternative techniques, such as the incomplete Schur decomposition or the Girko Hermitization trick.
-The approach looks also promising for addressing more general classes of non-Hermitian matrices (and, possibly, operators), in particular those with banded structure.
+The approach looks nevertheless promising for addressing more general classes of non-Hermitian matrices with Gaussian-distributed entries, in particular those with banded structure.
 Such studies might help to understand better an intriguing interplay between Anderson localization phenomena and non-Hermiticity, which attracted much interest in theoretical physics community in the recent years, see \cite{HuangShklov2020a,HuangShklov2020b,KawabataRyu21,Ghosh_etal_2023} but remains poorly understood mathematically beyond the particular case of Hatano-Nelson model \cite{HN1996,HN1998}, see \cite{GoldKhor98,GoldKhor00} for the mathematical treatment of the latter model.
-We hope to be able to explore some of these directions in our future publications.
+We hope to be able to explore some of these directions in our future works, with the first results relegated to a separate publication \cite{ergod25}.

 At the same time the knowledge of statistics of the right eigenvectors in general is not enough to shed light on such important characteristics as the matrix of overlaps ${\cal O}_{ab}$ between right-and left eigenvectors featuring in Chalker-Mehlig correlators discussed in the beginning of the present paper.
 There is however one special case when the knowledge of right eigenvectors suffices: the case of {\it complex symmetric} matrices, as in that case the left eigenvectors are simply equal to transposed right eigenvectors.
 In a separate joint paper with Gernot Akemann and Dmitry Savin we consider that case for Gaussian matrices with i.i.d. entries and derive the probability density of the corresponding diagonal overlaps ${\cal O}_{aa}$, thus generalizing the results of works by Bourgade and Dubach \cite{BourgadeDubach} and Fyodorov \cite{Fyo2018} to the complex symmetric case.
 That computation further demonstrates the power and utility of the approach developed in the present paper, the more remarkably that the complex symmetric matrices are notoriously difficult case to study by standard tools, and even the mean eigenvalue density for such an ensemble has been not known beyond $N=2$ case, despite considerable interest in matrices of such symmetry motivated by applications in physics of quantum chaotic dissipative systems, see e.g. \cite{Pandey_etal_2019,Hamazaki_etal_2020}.